Anti-American sentiment in Germany

 Anti-American sentiment in Germany is the dislike of the American government or people present in Germany.
 Anti-Americanism has been present in Germany throughout history with several notable incidents.
 Anti-Americanism was advanced by local leaders under the influence of the former Soviet Union, during the Cold War in East Germany, with dissenters being punished.
 In West Germany, this sentiment was generally limited to left wing politicians.

 Scholars such as Noam Chomsky and Nancy Snow have argued that the application of the term "anti-American" to the population of other countries does not make any sense, as it implies that not liking the American government or its policies is socially undesirable or even comparable to a crime.
-In this regard, the term has been likened to the propagandistic usage of the term "anti-Sovietism" in the USSR.
+In this regard, Chomsky likened the term to the propagandistic usage of the term "anti-Sovietism" in the USSR.

 History

 During 1820-40 era, hostility toward America stemmed from its perceived cultural inferiority.
 Between 1820 and 1870, more than seven and a half million German immigrants came to the United States, buying farms or taking industrial jobs.
 Few returned to their homeland.